Genre = Paranormal Women's Fiction, Fantasy, Romance

 “What finally clued you in to my feelings, Junior?
 Other than I can’t wait to get home and call this evening done.”

 Cale hung his head and sighed.
 “Was it the phone?
 I know I should have turned it off and answered those messages later.”

 I rolled my eyes again.
 “You’re not sixteen, Cale.
 If you don’t know why you were a lousy date tonight, then you don’t need to be dating.
-You’re a good-looking guy, but no man is that cute.
+You’re a good-looking guy, but no man is that handsome.
 Be grateful I’m cutting you some slack by not making a big deal about it.”

 Cale grunted.
 “Women always say things that.
 Like I should automatically know what I did wrong.
 Why do women never directly tell you in specifics what ticked them off?”

-The guy who’d flirted with me earlier chose that moment to walk by us.
+The guy who’d flirted with me earlier chose that precise moment to walk by us.
 He was leaving too.
 I could see now that he was indeed older, probably a little more than my mortal age, but he sure looked great.

 He swung close and handed me a business card, then winked when I met his gaze.
-At the exit door, he blew me a smoochy kiss before he pushed it open and left smiling.
+At the exit door, he blew me a wicked smoochy kiss before he pushed it open and left smiling.

 Cale frowned at his back.
-“Who the hell was that and why did he do that all stuff?”
+“Who the hell was that, and why did he do that all stuff?”